Interpretation of XENON1T excess with MeV boosted dark matter: Direct detection of un-boosted DM

 \section{Direct detection of un-boosted DM}

-Besides the boosted $S_B S_B^\ast$ accounting for the XENON1T keV excess, there are a large amount of un-boosted DM particles $S_A S_A^\ast$ and $S_B S_B^\ast$ around the earth.
+Besides the boosted $S_B$ accounting for the XENON1T keV excess, there are a large amount of $S_A$ and $S_B$ with a regular velocity distribution around the earth.
 Now we turn to the un-boosted DM-electron scattering.
-First, we consider the un-boosted $S_A S_A^\ast$.
-The $S_A -$electron scattering occurs at one loop from the $\phi-X$ and $X-$electron couplings.
-The scattering cross section is

-with the form factor~\cite{Essig:2011nj} $F_\mathrm{DM}(q) =$1.
-The typical value of the scattering cross section is far below the neutrino floor~\cite{Billard:2013qya,Mei:2017etc} in DM direct detections.
+First, we consider the un-boosted $S_A$.
+The $S_A -$electron scattering occurs at two-loop level from the $\phi- X X$ transition and $X-$electron coupling.
+The scattering cross section is far below the neutrino floor~\cite{Billard:2013qya,Mei:2017etc} in DM direct detections.

-For the un-boosted $S_B S_B^\ast$, the $S_B -$electron scattering is mainly contributed by the tree level process mediated by $X$ boson.
+For the un-boosted $S_B$, the $S_B -$electron scattering is mainly contributed by the tree level process mediated by $X$ boson.
 The corresponding scattering cross section is

-with $F_\mathrm{DM}(q) =1$.
-For the mediator's mass $m_X=$ 17 MeV, $e_D=1$ and $\epsilon_e = 10^{-3}$, the scattering cross section is $\simeq 10^{-35} \mathrm{cm}^2$ which is above the bound set by XENON10/100 \cite{Essig:2017kqs,Angle:2011th}.
+with the form factor $F_\mathrm{DM}(q) = 1$~\cite{Essig:2011nj}.
+For $m_X=$ 17 MeV, $e_D=1$ and $\epsilon_e = 10^{-3}$, the scattering cross section is $\simeq 10^{-35} \mathrm{cm}^2$ which is above the bound set by XENON10/100 \cite{Essig:2017kqs,XENON10:2011prx}.
 This is why the ordinary interpretation of the XENON1T keV excess via DM-electron scattering seems in tension with DM direct detections, even though DM mass is as low as $\mathcal{O}(10)$ MeV.
-In this paper, the DM particles $S_B S_B^\ast$ only make up a very small fraction $f_{S_B}$ of the total DM, and thus the tension can be relaxed due to the effective scattering cross section being $f_{S_B} \bar{\sigma}_{\rm e S_B}^{}$ in DM direct detections.
-The result of the effective scattering cross section is shown in Fig.~\ref{sb-electron}.
-One can see that there is surviving parameter space after taking into account the constraints from CMB, 21 cm absorption and DM direct detections.
+In this paper, the DM particles $S_B S_B^\dagger$ only make up a very small fraction $f_{S_B}$ of the total DM, and thus the tension can be relaxed due to the effective scattering cross section being $f_{S_B} \bar{\sigma}_{\rm e S_B}$ in DM direct detections.
+The result of the effective scattering cross section $f_{S_B} \bar{\sigma}_{\rm e S_B}$ is shown in Fig.~\ref{sb-electron}.
+One can see that the benchmarks we consider above can evade the constraints from CMB, 21 cm absorption and DM direct detections.

+Moreover, for the case of $m_{S_B} < m_X$, enough boosted $S_B$ can also be produced and induces the XENON1T keV excess.
+The mass $m_{S_B}$ should be $\lesssim$ 13 MeV given the constraints from DM direct detections as shown by the dotted curve in Fig.~\ref{sb-electron}.
+Meanwhile, for $S_A$ and $S_B$, the mass $m_{S_B}$ ($m_{S_A}$) should be $\gtrsim$ 13 MeV with the bound from BBN~\cite{Ho:2012ug}.
+Thus, there is very little parameter space left for the case of $m_{S_B} < m_X$ when interpreting the XENON1T keV excess, and this case is not of our concern.